 Serving size: ½ cup dry roasted pistachios, without shell, without salt.
 Equal to 61.5 g.

 Nuts with shell will have significantly lower amounts of each nutrient per gram of weight.
-To use this nutrition information, remove the shells from the nuts before portioning.
+To use this nutrition information, remove the shells from the nuts before portioning (the shells will add to the weight and they are inedible).
 Always check the label of packaged products for specific information.

 Yes, you can.

 Yes, pistachios carry a hefty 11 g of net carbs per half-cup, but they also carry a good amount of both fat and protein.
 In addition to the macros, they also provide several vitamins and minerals like potassium, vitamin B6, and iron.